Dark Tourism In Singapore: 5+ Must Visits In The Lion City

 Pasir Ris Tower, also known as the Suicide Tower, is one of the most haunted places in Singapore.
 According to stories, a boy with the special power to see spirits saw a person at the top of the tower.

-He climbed up the tower but got pushed down by someone.
+He climbed up the tower but was pushed down by someone.
 Even today, anyone approaching the tower has a strange feeling.
 The fear is so intense here that people have stopped exploring or ghost hunting.

 Changi Chapel & Museum